Biology Major Degree Requirements

 (varies)International Perspective (click here for a list of approved courses)3

-(varies)U.S. Diversity (click here for a list of approved courses)3
+(varies)U.S. Cultures and Communities (click here for a list of approved courses)3

 For additional information about English and communications coursework, including test-out and placement tests, see the ISUComm website.